Officer Pay Cards

 Without the consent of the veteran or next-of-kin, the NPRC can only release limited information to the general public.
 You are considered a member of the general public if you are not the veteran, asking about a veteran who is of no relation to you or seeking information about a veteran who is a relative but for whom you are not the next-of-kin.
 The next-of-kin is defined as any of the following: the un-remarried widow or widower, son, daughter, father, mother, brother or sister of the deceased veteran.

 The type of information releasable is intended to strike a balance between the public's right to obtain information from Federal records, as outlined in the Freedom of Information Act (FOIA), and the veteran's right to privacy as defined by the Privacy Act.
-Information will not be released if requested for unethical purposes.
 Greater access is granted for archival records.

 The type of information releasable to the general public is dependent upon the veteran or next-of-kin's authorization.